 The purpose of Purge is to put the device in a consistent state in which subsequent writes execute, as closely as possible, as if the device had never been used and does not contain any valid data.
 The Purge step, if used, shall be executed prior to the Pre-Fill step to facilitate a clear demonstration of Steady State convergence behavior.

-If a) the DUT does not support any kind of Purge method and b) the test sponsor chooses to continue the test, then the fact that Purge was not supported/run shall be documented in the test report.
+If the DUT does not support any kind of Purge method, then the fact that Purge was not supported/run shall be documented in the test report.